bryab/tba-types/README.md

 ## Usage

-To use these types, you must specify a reference type in your Typescript document.
+To use these types, you must specify a reference type in your Typescript or Javascript document.

 ```typescript
 /// <reference types="tba-types/Harmony/15"/>